lamps-wg/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 ## Don't use id-data

-New uses of the CMS SignedData type MUST NOT use the id-data EncapsulatedContentInfo content type.
+New uses of the CMS SignedData type MUST disallow the id-data EncapsulatedContentInfo content type.
 [WG: MUST NOT or SHOULD NOT?]

 When a protocol which already uses the id-data EncapsulatedContentInfo content type within SignedData is updated, it SHOULD deprecate the use of id-data and use a different (new or existing) identifier.
 A partial list of such identifiers is found in the "CMS Inner Content Types" IANA subregistry within the "Media Type Sub-Parameter Registries".